 I’ve been writing books, articles, and blog posts for a while now.
 My subjects are mercenaries and extremists, smugglers and peacekeepers, lost causes and short-lived countries, and the kind of writers who hammer out words on a busted typewriter with a 9mm in their belt and a bottle of vodka in the ice box.

-My new book is out now.
-Lost Lions of Judah is the strange, untold story of the Nazis and adventurers who fought for Ethiopia against Mussolini’s invaders.
+Recently I wrote Lost Lions of Judah, the strange, untold story of the Nazis and adventurers who fought for Ethiopia against Mussolini’s invaders.
 And it’s all true.

 That’s one of the revelations in non-fiction narratives.
 Almost everything that appears in a novels has already happened to someone real somewhere else.
 And it was weirder and wilder than you can imagine.